 Key Nutrients in Chimarrão

-- Polyphenols: These antioxidants help protect cells from oxidative stress.
-The polyphenol content in yerba mate rivals or even surpasses some traditional teas.
+Polyphenols: These work as antioxidants and protect cells against stress that comes from oxidation.
+The polyphenols found in yerba mate can match or even be more than what is in some regular teas.

 Nutritional Benefits of Traditional Teas